Tuesday, November 12, 2019

 About a week after the publication of my protest comment, two things happened in that city.

-And two, a young beautiful lady, a lawyer by profession was killed at the troubled spot in an accident between Ekpoma and Irrua.
+And two, a young, beautiful lady, a lawyer by profession, was killed at the troubled spot in an accident between Ekpoma and Irrua.
 The story of her death stayed long on Facebook because a lot of people were commenting and sending condolence messages to the family member.

 I have been writing about Mr. Fashola and the state of our Federal Highways consistently in the past four years.
-When the Ministeria list was sent to the Senate by President Buhari, I protested here on my Wall that Minister Fashola is not fit to hold another Ministerial position again and the screening committee should not confirm his name.
+When the Ministerial list was sent to the Senate by President Buhari, I protested here on my Wall that Minister Fashola is not fit to hold another Ministerial position again, and the screening committee should not confirm his name.
 I have more than a thousand friends on Facebook, and the majority of them live in Nigeria and drive on our highways daily, but there was no response to my piece.

 Just about a week ago, the Minister of Works stated that the conditions of our roads are not as bad as painted in the media.
 You think he knows about the state of our roads?
 How often do you see your Senator or House of Rep member in your community?
 They don't ply your roads and they don't live your world.
 And that's what disconnect is about.